gAldeia/AInet-based-Symbolic-Regression/.github/README.md

 After that, the *f* function is applied to the result obtained from *g*, *f* being the first element of the tuple that represents one IT.

+Also, there's a linear coefficient multiplied to every IT to adjust and minimize the error.

 Given this datastructure, the algorithm creates it's solutions by composing linear expressions of IT expressions, and performs the symbolic search manipulating those expressions.